Kooroshoo/Paint-Project-New/README.md

 #
 This project was done with Unity ver.
 2019.3

-The saved image will be in the root directory of the application
+The saved image will be in the root directory of the folder